stevencohn/WindowsPowerShell/readme.md

 <a name="setup"></a>

 # Machine Setup and Configuration
+Using the scripts below, a new machine can be configured and apps installed in under 30 minutes.

 #### [`Initialize-Machine.ps1`](Initialize-Machine.ps1)
 This is a top-level script meant to be downloaded independently from this repo and run to configure and